-Other services and materials requested which are not covered above are chargeable at the actual cost to the CFPB.
-This includes, but is not limited to certifying that records are true copies or sending records by special methods such as Express Mail.
-Fees associated with these services may vary based upon current market prices for such services.
+Other services and materials requested which are not covered above will be charged at the actual cost to the CFPB.
+This includes—but is not limited to—certifying that records are true copies or sending records by special methods such as Express Mail.
+Fees associated with these services may vary based on current market prices for such services.
 The Bureau will notify requesters of these costs prior to incurring them.

 Fee limits established by requester

-If you expect or are advised that a fee will be charged, you may request a fee waiver of those fees.
-However, fee waivers are limited to situations in which a requester can show that disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations and activities of the government and is not primarily in the commercial interest of the requester.
+If you expect or are advised that a fee will be charged, you may request a waiver of those fees.
+However, fee waivers are limited to situations in which the requestor can show that:

 Payment of fees